Luan Capanni

-Luan David Capanni Dias (born 29 May 2000) is a Brazilian professional footballer who plays as an attacking midfielder and forward for I liga club Arka Gdynia.
+Luan David Capanni Dias (born 29 May 2000) is a Brazilian professional footballer who plays as an attacking midfielder and forward.

 Club career

 Lazio

 Capanni is a youth product of Corinthians and Flamengo, and signed for Lazio in 2018 on a one-year contract.
-Capanni made his professional debut with Lazio in a 3-1 Serie A loss to Torino on 26 May 2019, replacing Ștefan Radu on 83rd minute.
+Capanni made his professional debut with Lazio in a 3-1 Serie A loss to Torino on 26 May 2019, replacing Ștefan Radu in the 83rd minute.

 AC Milan

 On 20 August 2019, Capanni signed for AC Milan on a free transfer.